brainwavecollective/resources-public/docs/community.md

 # Community Membership

-Community Members form the foundation of the Brain Wave Collective's ecosystem, enabling participants to engage with our community while maintaining complete independence.
+Community Members form the foundation of the Brain Wave Collective's ecosystem, enabling participants to engage with our community while maintaining full independence.

 ## Value Exchange
 Community Members gain access to knowledge and networking opportunities in exchange for basic participation and support of the Cooperative's mission.